CREATING A CUE-SHEET & SOUNDTRACK

 You have the following options for creating your soundtracks.

-- STILL PICTURES – Using digital still pictures that you find online create 9 scenes (one picture for each scene) to a create a story of your choice.
+- Using STILL PICTURES for each scene – Using digital still pictures that you find online or take yourself, create 9 scenes (one picture for each scene) to create a story of your choice.
+YOU can even make up your own story line.

 Watch & Listen